 A stream of similar-sounding, basic rock throbbers followed – 48 Crash (#3), Daytona Demon (#14), Devil Gate Drive (#1), Too Big (#14), The Wild One (#7), If You Can’t Give Me Love (#4), and She’s In Love With You (#11).

-All were guaranteed Top Twenty status by the supremely silly bubblegum-boogie formula devised by Chinn and Chapman combined with Quatro and company's bish-bash-bosh delivery and leather girl/boy packaging.
+All were guaranteed Top Twenty status by the bubblegum-boogie formula devised by Chinn and Chapman combined with Quatro and co’s bish-bash-bosh delivery and leather girl/boy packaging.

 Her success also spread to Europe (especially Germany) where she scored a huge hit single, duetting with Smokie‘s Chris Norman on Stumblin’ In.